devDomotz/domotzpro-agent-docker/README.md

 ## Notes

 On Mac and Windows platforms the container is not able to see the real network host.
-You can only monitor the network where docker containers are running.
+You can only monitor the network where docker containers are running on.

 To launch the container you can type: